Temperaturecontrol

 Choosing the right thermistor

-This is done using the thermistor option in the configuration file.
-You pass it the name of your thermistor, and it will configure the math correctly accordingly.
+This configuration is done using the thermistor option in the configuration file.
+You provide the name of your thermistor, and Smoothie will handle the math accordingly.

 temperature_control.hotend.thermistor EPCOS100K